microsoft/WhatTheHack/000-HowToHack/WTH-Common-Prerequisites.md

 ## Windows Subsystem for Linux

-The Windows Subsystem for Linux (WSL) lets developers run Linux environments -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.
+The Windows Subsystem for Linux (WSL) lets developers run an entire Linux distribution -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.

 WSL is an essential tool Azure admins should have on their workstations if they are running Windows!
 If you work with Linux servers in Azure (or anywhere), having access to WSL enables you to easily connect to them and use all the tools you're used to.